 1971: Congressional Black Caucus is formed

-Made up of mostly African American members of Congress, the Congressional Black Caucus has for the last 50 years been committed to ensuring Black Americans and other marginalized members of society have equal rights and opportunities.
-The Caucus uses constitutional power, authority, and finances to address pressing issues like the reformation of the criminal justice system, voter suppression, and racial health disparities.
+Made up of mostly Black American members of Congress, the Congressional Black Caucus has for the last 50 years been committed to ensuring Black Americans and other marginalized members of society have equal rights and opportunities.
+The Caucus uses constitutional power, authority, and finances to address pressing issues like reforming the criminal justice system, voter suppression, and racial health disparities.

 1972: Shirley Chisholm runs for president